-Five principle topic areas came to the forefront as priority needs: radar interpretation, satellite meteorology and satellite product interpretation, mesoscale numerical weather prediction products, and operational aeronautical forecasting.
-Supported by training, advice and module development by COMET, we designed the AeroCPD course with a strong focus on tropical meteorology, but it is easily adaptable for any region to facilitate training for any WMO member state.
-COMET produced two new modules to support the course: Caribbean Radar Cases and Writing an Effective TAF in the Caribbean.
+Five principal topic areas came to the forefront as priority needs: radar interpretation, satellite meteorology and satellite product interpretation, mesoscale numerical weather prediction products, and operational aeronautical forecasting.
+Supported by COMET with training, advice and module development, we designed the AeroCPD course with a strong focus on tropical meteorology, but it is easily adaptable for any region to facilitate training for any WMO Member State.
+COMET produced two new modules to support the course: Caribbean Radar Cases and Writing an Effective TAF3 in the Caribbean.